Kweku-Stephen/Getting-and-Cleaning-Data/CodeBook.md

 Now we replace the numerics with characters

+# Summary Choices
-Since the estimated variables of interest are only mean and std, we subset only features or measurements with mean() and std()
+Since the estimated variables of interest are only mean() and std(), we subset only features/measurements meeting this criteria. eg:

+ - tBodyAcc-mean()-X
+ - tBodyAcc-mean()-Y
+ - tBodyAcc-mean()-Z
+ - tBodyAcc-std()-X
+ - tBodyAcc-std()-Y
+ - tBodyAcc-std()-Z
+ - tGravityAcc-mean()-X
+ - tGravityAcc-mean()-Y
+ - tGravityAcc-mean()-Z
+ - tGravityAcc-std()-X
+ - tGravityAcc-std()-Z

+And for each activity of a subject, the average of mean() inherent fearures/measurements where computed and so was it for std() inherent measurements

 ## Ordering